alecervi/alecervi.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Computer Science at the [Department of Information Engineering and Computer Science (DISI), University of Trento](https://www.disi.unitn.it/ "DISI").
 I work in the Signals and Interactive Systems ([Sislab](http://sisl.disi.unitn.it/ "SISL")) group under the supervision of [Giuseppe Riccardi](http://disi.unitn.it/~riccardi/ "Riccardi").
 My dissertation is on coherence modelling for dialogue.
+For my PhD dissertation I'm working on modelling coherence in open-domain dialogue, exploring the relation of entities and Dialogue Acts information.

 ## Main interests